mattdesl/gl-sprite-text/README.md

 - `letterSpacing` the letter spacing in pixels, default 0
 - `wrapMode` can be `normal`, `pre`, or `nowrap`, default `normal`
 - `wrapWidth` an initial number in pixels which is passed to `layout()` after the other options have been set.
 Otherwise, defaults to no layout (a single line, no breaks)
+- `capacity` an initial capacity to use for gl-sprite-batch
+- `dynamic` whether the WebGL buffers should use `DYNAMIC_DRAW`, default true

 All options except for `font`, `wrapMode` and `wrapWidth` are fields which be changed at runtime, before calling `draw()`.